BlueNetCat/BlueNetCatAccio4.github.io/VISAP/README.md

 #### Catches Pie charts
 Something like a [d3 pie chart](https://bluenetcataccio4.github.io/VISAP/piechart/) could be used.
 ##### Options available in the given report
 These options will probably require new queries to the server/BBDD.
 For example, the aforementioned pie chart is divided in areas/harbours.
-The values of the pie chart were manufactured.
 - Per area/harbour (Roses, l'Escala, Palamós...)
 - Per season (Autumn, Winter, Spring...)